 When it comes to selecting an industrial burner, there are many variables to consider.
-Of course, you’ll need to identify what capacity and what flame you will need, but you’ll also need to think about temperature requirements.
+Of course, you’ll need to identify what capacity and what flame you will need.
+You’ll also need to think about temperature requirements, burner rating and more.

 First and foremost, consider the burner rating.
 If a burner is rated too small, then your system may not be able to reach your desired temperature or capacity.
 You’ll want to look for a burner that has a higher maximum input rating than your equipment maximum firing rate.

 Turndown ratio, the ratio of maximum capacity to the minimum capacity, shows the flexibility of a burner.
-If you’re looking for a burner that can handle a variety of different load profiles, search for a burner with a larger turndown ratio to avoid cycling.
+If you’re looking for a burner that can handle a variety of different load profiles, search for a burner with a larger turndown ratio.
+This will avoid cycling.
 Excessive burner cycling adds wear and tear to components and can lead to excessive purge loss.
-As process turndown can vary significantly, ensure that your final choice will allow you to operate at both your smallest load and your largest load with comfortable margins.
+As process turndown can vary significantly, ensure that your final choice will allow you to operate at both your smallest and largest load.

 Excess air reduces efficiency but is required for good mixing, clean combustion, and low emissions of CO.
 Typical burners are rated according to excess oxygen measured at the stack as a percentage (%O2).
 3% O2 is the same as 15% excess air, and this is a good target for most industrial applications.

 While many manufacturers guarantee emissions at 3% O2 at high fire, many burners begin to use additional excess air as the burner turns down.
 Be wary of burners promising ‘efficient’ turndown at ratios in excess of 10:1 as this may be utilizing a LOT of excess air.
-In many cases, an 8:1 burner at 3% O2 cycling a couple of times an hour to keep a system at temperature during off hours is more efficient than a burner with 20:1 turndown that never cycles but has as much as 75% excess air.
+Consider an 8:1 burner at 3% O2, cycling a couple of times an hour to keep a system at temperature during off hours.
+This is generally more efficient than a burner with 20:1 turndown that never cycles but has as much as 75% excess air.

 Turndown and excess air are a trade-off.
 Your load profile is an important factor in determining which burner is right for you.
 Choosing the correct burner for your operation is crucial for operational efficiency and the life of your equipment.

 Take the ease of mounting, access, and adjustment into consideration when selecting your burner.
-The burner mounting should allow for removal of the head and access to other important parts without disassembling the burner completely, removing wiring, or moving other equipment.
+The burner mounting should allow for removal of the head and access to other important parts.
+This will prevent you from having to disassemble the burner completely, remove wiring, or move other equipment.
 Some burners require the installation of hefty refractory monoliths that are difficult to install and maintenance intensive.

 When selecting a new burner system, weigh the pros and cons of each of the following fuels:

 - Natural gas.
-Natural gas is the most commonly used gas for boiler systems, as it is often the least expensive fuel and readily available to those located near a line.
+Natural gas is the most commonly used gas for boiler systems.
+It is often the least expensive fuel and readily available to those located near a line.

 - Fuel oil.
 Often, many owners choose fuel because they do not have natural gas service, or intend to use fuel oil as a backup.
 Transporting oil to the facility, however, can be pricey and you’ll pay more per BTU.